imraj569/YouTube_Downloader/README.md

 # 🎬 YouTube Video Downloader

 ## 🌐 Overview
 This script allows you to download YouTube videos using the Pytube library.
-It reads a list of YouTube video URLs from a file (`urls.txt`) and attempts to download each video in the highest resolution possible (720p, 480p, or 360p with audio).
+It reads a list of YouTube video URLs from a file (`urls.txt`) and attempts to download each video in the highest resolution possible (720p, 480p, or 360p with audio)also able to download whole youtube playlist.

 ## ✅ Prerequisites
 - Run `pip install requirements.txt`